rachelf21/CourseProject/READ ME.md

 ### Step 5
 **Create tidy data with average of each variable for each subject and activity**

-Create a loop that does the following:

-1. Extract each subject's data.
-2. For each subject, "melt" then "cast" each variable according to Activity.
+1. Load the dplyr library
+2. Group by Sujbect, then Activity
-3. Get the mean for each of those variables.
+3. Get the mean for each variable column.
-4. Add the subject number to each dataset.
-5. Save this dataset in a temp variable.
-6. Combine the resulting dataset with the previous dataset (stored in temp - empty for the first one.)

-Repeat for next subject.

-7. Save the object so that it can be retrieved after the function.
+4. Save the object so that it can be retrieved after the function.
 (Extra step,but it's handy to have as reference.)
-9. Write the data to a text file.
+5. Write the data to a text file.